yakaz/elasticsearch.github.com/tutorials/_posts/2012-03-21-deploying-elasticsearch-with-chef-solo.markdown

 * Configure the _AWS Cloud_ plugin with proper credentials to use the [EC2 discovery](http://www.elasticsearch.org/guide/reference/modules/discovery/ec2.html)
 * Create, format and mount an EBS volume to store our data
+* Use an existing EBS snapshot to create the volume from a data backup

 As you can see, not a short list of tasks.
 If we would be doing them manually, we could easily spend whole afternoon with that.
 By using _Chef_, we should be done in under five minutes, once we get hold of it.

-One important thing to emphasize is that we will use the [_Amazon EC2_](http://aws.amazon.com/ec2/) service to create virtual servers to deploy Elasticsearch nodes at, and we will use some features in Elasticsearch specific to _Amazon Web Services_ (AWS).
+One important thing to emphasize is that we will use the [_Amazon EC2_](http://aws.amazon.com/ec2/) service to create virtual servers to deploy Elasticsearch nodes, and we will use some features in Elasticsearch specific to _Amazon Web Services_ (AWS).

 You're not limited to the EC2 platform in any way, though: any virtual or physical server accessible by SSH will be absolutely perfect for the purposes of this tutorial — you'll just need to configure the node a little bit differently.